 For research scientists who work in universities, nonprofit, or governmental agencies following graduation.
 Open to applicants from a variety of clinical research fields.

 A variety of fellowship and training grant programs for both research doctoral students and health service doctoral students.

 Supports doctoral dissertations that explore the sources and nature of international conflict, and strategies to prevent or end conflict and to sustain peace.

-Fifty-seven fellowships of $5,000 and three fellowships of $15,000 to Phi Kappa Phi members entering the first year of graduate or professional study.
+Fellowships to Phi Kappa Phi members entering the first year of graduate or professional study.

 Various awards for women pursuing baccalaureate or graduate degrees in engineering or computer science, as well as engineering and computer science students enrolled in ABET-accredited engineering programs.

 Support for undergraduate senior or graduate students and postdoctoral fellows in any field of study appropriate to the Smithsonian and its collections.

 The Wellstone Fellowship for Social Justice is designed to foster the advancement of social justice through participation in health care advocacy work that focuses on the unique challenges facing many communities of color.